 The work involves the following steps:

-- Remove roots from the pipe and flush debris from the pipe.
+- Remove roots and other protrusions from the pipe and flush debris from the pipe.

 - Set up a sewer bypass system, if necessary, to re-route wastewater to other nearby pipes during the pipe lining process.

-- Lower a winding machine into the manhole.
+- Lower a winding machine into a maintenance hole or access pit.

-- Insert the liner strip into the sewer pipe through a manhole from a spool at the surface.
+- Insert the liner strip into the sewer pipe through a maintenance hole or access pit from a spool at the surface.

 - Open and reinstate sewer service lateral connections that were covered by the pipe lining.

-- Fill any spaces in the liner with grout.
+- Fill any spaces between the liner and the original pipe with grout.